 It’s statistics that distort the picture.
 Overall, Portuguese drivers may have a high rate of accidents but the country‘s population is only about 10 million and most of those people live in the cities.

-Portugal’s population is only about 10 million and much of the country consists of rural areas where a bigger issue is actually depopulation.
+Much of the country consists of rural areas where a much bigger issue than road safety is depopulation.

 I wouldn’t want you to think there is no danger but as a cyclist, you’re much more likely to be on a country road facing problems like potholes, punctures and where to fill your water bottle than being involved in a major traffic incident.

 One of the most annoying things about Portuguese drivers is that they very rarely use indicators if they’re about to turn!

 Some also drive too fast, too close and overtake when it’s not safe… but you get drivers like that everywhere.